Two pairs and a free, quality eye exam for just $79.95

 What are non-prescription, or over-the-counter, reading glasses?

-You can find OTC reading glasses at most discount stores and pharmacies.
+You can find over-the-counter reading glasses at most discount stores and pharmacies.
 They’re cheaper than their prescription counterparts you’d get from an eye doctor.

-What are the main differences between prescription and OTC reading glasses?
+What are the main differences between prescription glasses and over-the-counter reading glasses?

 Both types of reading glasses claim to help treat presbyopia and improve your near vision.
 But there are major differences between prescription and non-prescription reading glasses.